ajmalatak/ECS-101-Compression/README.md

 # ECS-101-Compression
+* denotes files not to be tested on

 Comp.py - compresses

 Decomp.py - decompresses

-FreqCheck.py - creates the compression table based on the frequency of strings in FreqTest.txt
+*FreqCheck.py - creates the compression table based on the frequency of strings in FreqTest.txt

 CompTable.txt stores characters and their binary representations on alternating lines.